ASHISH15012005/CICD-Forge-DevSecOps/README.md

 # 🚀 **DevOps Real-time Project: Swiggy Application Deployment**

 Welcome to the **Swiggy Application Deployment project**!
-In this project, I have leveraged modern **DevOps tools** to **automate, secure, and optimize** the deployment pipeline for a feature-rich Swiggy-like application. 🎉
+In this project, I have leveraged modern **DevSecOps tools** to **automate, secure, and optimize** the deployment pipeline for a feature-rich Swiggy-like application. 🎉

 This project showcases **Infrastructure as Code (IaC), Continuous Integration (CI), Continuous Deployment (CD), Containerization, and Security Best Practices** in a real-world scenario.